Royal Palace Madrid

 Page Content

 It replaced the former medieval Alcázar, which was burnt to the ground in 1794.
-The present day Royal Palace of Madrid was decorated to the tastes of Charles III, and is extremely lavish inside.
+The present-day Royal Palace of Madrid was decorated to the tastes of Charles III and is lavish inside.
 Visitors can wander through many of the rooms and banqueting halls.

 Flash photography is not permitted inside the building, so make sure you take a camera that is set to function without flash.